 3509 Spring Garden, LP, a Pennsylvania limited partnership ("3509 LP"), was formed on February 25, 2013, to acquire, own, rehabilitate, lease, manage and operate the Dornsife Center in a manner that will qualify such rehabilitation for historic rehabilitation tax credits allowable pursuant to Section 47 of the Internal Revenue Code of 1986, as amended (the "Code").
 The Dornsife Center is also located in a qualified census tract that meets certain income, unemployment and poverty level requirements and qualifies under the New Market Tax Credit Program as a QALICB under Section 45D of the Code.
-On September 30, 2020, the new market tax credit and historic tax credit financing was unwound.
-As part of the unwind, the University became the direct holder of the investment loan, with 3509 LP as borrower.
-3509 LP is in the process of transferring the fee ownership in the Dornsife Center to the University in full satisfaction of the investment loan.
-The transfer is expected to be completed in 2022.
-Following such transfer, it is intended that 3509 LP will be dissolved and liquidated.
+On September 30, 2020, the new market tax credit and historic tax credit financing was unwound, and the investment loans have been deemed satisfied.
 3509 LP follows a calendar based fiscal year.